 Final Thoughts

 Over-the-counter medicines for anxiety and stress may temporarily relieve symptoms, but it’s important to remember that they are not a solution for long-term treatment.
 Natural remedies and traditional medications both have potential risks and benefits that should be considered before use, and professional help should be sought if symptoms persist.
-As with any medication or supplement, it’s always best to consult a healthcare provider first to ensure safe and effective use.
+As with any medication for any dental concerns, it’s best to consult a an Advanced Dental Care dentist in Dubbo, NSW first to ensure safe and effective use.

 References: